Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/workbench-index.md

 - Data Zone Admin

 ### Super Admin
-**_Watchmen_** is designed for multiple tenants, all data including definitions are tenant oriented, a super administrator is required to maintain each data zone's `startup settings`.
+**_Watchmen_** is designed for multiple data zones, all data including definitions are data zone oriented, a super administrator is required to maintain each data zone's `startup settings`.

 The following features are only for super admin: